-After having done the research, you can turn to create ads.
+After having done the research, you can move on to create ads.

 2. Diversify the channels

-It is difficult to find out the most effective advertising channel at once.
-We recommend concentrating on the ones your customers use the most.
-However, it is vital to diversify the advertising budget to try different platforms and save yourself from overspending.
-Determine the most effective channels and split your budget between them.
-Make sure the content you promote looks native to the channel.
+It is difficult to instantly single out the most effective advertising channels, but we recommend concentrating on the ones your customers use the most.
+However, try to diversify your advertising budget to try different platforms and save yourself from overspending.
+Determine the most effective channels, and split your budget between them.
+Make sure the content you promote is channel-appropriate.

 3. Use both display and native ads

 Consumers do not want their online experiences to be interrupted by ads, so many internet users are biased towards brands that do that.
-However, customers' attitude to native ads is better, because they do not contain aggressive advertising messages.
-Consequently, native advertising raises the effectiveness of the campaign and increases the loyalty of potential clients.
+However, customers’ attitude towards native ads is better, as they do not contain aggressive advertising messages.
+Consequently, native advertising raises your campaign’s effectiveness and increases your potential clients’ loyalty.

-Natural advertising does not fall into the "banner blindness" zone, because it does not invade personal space and fits into the platform format rather organically.
-So consumers receive the needed information and do not notice the difference between plain and promoted content.
-Moreover, users cannot block such advertisements.
+Natural advertising does not fall into the “banner blindness” zone because it does not invade users’ personal space and fits into any platform format rather organically.
+Consumers receive the needed information and do not notice the difference between the plain and promoted content.
+Moreover, users cannot block these ads.

-Check out this ad for a clothes shop.
+Check out this ad for a clothing shop.
 The influencer made a photo on her own, so it looks native and does not cause banner blindness.

 On the other hand, display ads are eye-catching and visually appealing.
-They increase the brand awareness of your potential customers and provide remarketing opportunities.
-Here you can see an example of an Apple display ad.
+They increase your potential customers’ brand awareness and provide more remarketing opportunities.
+Take a look at this Apple display ad example.
 According to WordStream, it was one of the most effective ads in 2020.

-As you can see, there are advantages and disadvantages of these two types of advertising.
+As you can see, there are both benefits and disadvantages to these two types of advertising.

 4. Partner with influencers

 Using influencers’ content in your ads is one of the types of native advertising.
-Usually, companies work with bloggers to advertise ‘naturally’.
-These people have a large audience who trust them and often buy products that influencers promote.
+These people have a large audience who trust them and often buy products that bloggers promote.

 Find creators who have an active audience and produce amazing content.
 Check their reached accounts and content interactions.
 Work only with experts in your niche.
-Choose bloggers who have the same values and trusting relations with the audience.
+Choose bloggers who have the same values as you do and a trusting relationship with their audiences.

-Below you can see a collaboration of Lady Gaga and Dom Pérignon.
-They created a special limited-edition product and now Gaga, as an influencer, promotes it on her page.
+For instance, let’s take the collaboration between Lady Gaga and Dom Pérignon as our example.
+They created a special limited-edition product, and now Gaga promotes it on her page as an influencer.

 5. Promote user-generated content